 The professional dementia care team at Absolute Companion Care is thoroughly trained and experienced in imaginative, effective approaches to helping the elderly remain active and engaged in the world around them, and we are always readily available to supply helpful resources, tips, plus the in-home care that families trust.

-Contact us online or call us at 410-357-9640 to learn more about our top-rated home care of Baltimore and to request a free, in-home consultation to help a cherished older adult you love avoid senior isolation and find a renewed zest for life with fun Alzheimer’s activities!
+Contact us online or call us at 410-357-9640 to learn more about our top-rated Monkton, MD senior care and the nearby areas that we serve, to request a free, in-home consultation to help a cherished older adult you love avoid senior isolation and find a renewed zest for life with fun Alzheimer’s activities!
+Visit our Service Area page for a full list of the communities we serve.